-The concept that the cell is the basic unit of life is known as Cell Theory.
-It is one of the most fundamental generalisations of biology and ranks with Charles Darwin’s theory of organic evolution and T.H.
+The concept that the cell is the basic unit of life is known as the Cell Theory.
+It is one of the most fundamental generalizations of biology and ranks with Charles Darwin’s theory of organic evolution and T.H.
 Morgan’s theory of the gene of modern biology.

 - All organisms are composed of one or more cells.